konratp/uchicago-data-visualization/README.md

 The results for the second question, again, seem quite clearly separated by gender.
 No matter the surface of the field, there are less service breaks in male Tennis matches than female ones.
-This indicates that once in the lead, a male Tennis player is more likely to maintain this lead than a female one.
+This clearly indicates the men hold their serve more consistently than women, by a ratio of roughly 70%.
+However, this what we can infer from this is not evident.
+The only clear inference is that women are less stronger than serving than men, which could easily be attributed to differences in base physique and genetic makeup.
+To infer from this than women are less ‘consistent’ than men during a match is still a tenuous claim.
+It requires a further step in logic, and needs to be backed up with more analysis.

 One could conclude that female Tennis matches are more interesting to watch, as there is less certainty as to who takes away the win in the end.
 In any year since the data has been recorded, service breaks occur in WTA matches at a rate of at least two breaks per set, while observations for male players cluster around 1.5 breaks per set.
 Interestingly, also, the rate of service breaks per match has decreased over time for ATP players, while it has stayed more constant for WTA players.

+Interestingly, we also see that the rate of service breaks per match has decreased over time for both WTA and ATP players.
+This might indicate that both men and women are gradually learning to take better advantage of their service games.
+The trend is more noticeable for ATP since their data extends further back into the past (1991 vs. 2003 for women).

 ## Final Takeaways

+While it is hard to draw crystal-clear conclusions about performance discrepancies betweeen men and women in professional Tennis, we can firmly state that differences between players of the two sexes do exist.
+Of course, a major limitation to our study is that there is little evidence that short-term or long-term fluctuation are meaningfully related to performance in any sport; however, the fact that these differences exist suggests these things are not meaningless.
+We hope that users of our shiny application enjoy the process of customizing the visualizations and exploring how trends change over time and under different parameters, and we encourage users to come to their own conclusions about what to make of this data.